Board of Trustees

 Max Kramer grew up in Colorado and attended Jewish days schools for his entire primary education, struggling to feel confident in himself as a learner, until he connected with Einstein Academy's very own Mr. Parmet.
 After high school, having always loved people and being fascinated with the way in which they interact, he studied sociology at the University of Colorado Denver.
 This is where he really excelled and found confidence not only in his ability to learn, but also his ability to understand people.
 This brought him to join his family’s business Kramer & Co, where he helps people build a solid financial foundation in an ever-changing and complicated financial world.
 In his free time, he is an avid home chef and loves gardening and spending time with his fiancé Blair and their miniature poodle, Fozzie Bear.

 Dr. Sam Rubinson was born and raised in Denver, CO.
 He obtained a degree in electrical engineering from the University of Colorado and his medical degree from St. Louis University.
 He came back to Denver to do a surgical residency and has been practicing general surgery since 1985.
 He is now enjoying semi-retirement.
 He has three wonderful grown children and 5 grandchildren and enjoys spending time with them as well as staying fit outdoors in Colorado and Florida.
 He has been very active in the Jewish community all his life and am happy to serve on the board of Einstein Academy.

-We are fortunate to work with a team of experts from across the world during the creation of Einstein Academy, creating a huge body of collective wisdom in various areas from which to draw.
+We have been so fortunate to work with a team of experts from across the world during the creation of Einstein Academy, creating a huge body of collective wisdom in various areas from which to draw.

-We have worked especially closely with our advisory board members who have provided an added layer of support and guidance.
+We worked especially closely with our advisory board members who provided an added layer of support and guidance.

 Dr. Tal Grinfas-David